windsor-circle/analytics-magento/Readme.md

-# Analytics for Magento
+# Windsor Circle Analytics for Magento

-**Analytics for Magento** is a Magento extension for [Segment](https://segment.com) that lets you send data to any analytics tool you want without writing any code yourself!
+**Windsor Circle Analytics for Magento** is a Magento extension that lets you send data to Windsor Circle.

 - [Installing](#installing)
 - [Support](#support)